-So in the interests of making things a bit easier for your first website, I have put together a little To Do list for your first website.
+In the interests of making things a bit easier after you launch your first website, I have put together a little To Do list on what to do after launching your website.

 Day 1: Website Launch Day – The Final Once Over